andrei021/Energy-Distribution-System/README.md

 Distributors and Producers may recalculate their infrastructure costs and change the price of their contracts based on the number of current clients.
-Consumers/distributors whose contracts ended are able to pick out from the renewed contracts at the end of the month
+Consumers/distributors whose contracts ended are able to pick out from the renewed contracts at the end of the month.

 The simulation ends when all distributors/consumers run out of money or after a number of rounds that is given.